 The H-E-B Pharmacy/University of Texas PGY-1 Community Pharmacy Residency Program is dedicated to developing compassionate, confident, clinical providers of advanced patient care services in a community pharmacy setting.

-The H-E-B/University of Texas at Austin College of Pharmacy Community Pharmacy Residency Program was established in 2008 and is accredited by the American Society of Health-System Pharmacist, in partnership with the American Pharmacist Association.
-(Re-accredited for a full 6 year term in 2016.)
+The H-E-B/University of Texas at Austin College of Pharmacy Community Pharmacy Residency Program was established in 2008 and is accredited by the American Society of Health-System Pharmacists, in partnership with the American Pharmacists Association (re-accredited for a full 6-year term in 2016).